Category Archives

 It proved an extraordinary, if surprisingly lengthy, thoroughly Quebecois experience.

-Unless we missed one — which is entirely possible, considering our deteriorative mental, physical and immunological states following nearly four hours of fine dining — our drinks and apps there on the patio constituted the opening course.
 The cocktail was pretty memorable: a simple-but-bracing concoction of fresh basil, cucumber, brown sugar and vodka.
-The appetizers: a small cut of whitefish sprinkled with sunflower seeds and cassis powder, followed by lamb mousse paté with mustard and gherkin — served on a stone.
+The appetizer: a small cut of whitefish sprinkled with sunflower seeds and cassis powder, followed by lamb mousse paté with mustard and gherkin — served on a stone.
 Naturellement.

-After moving into the dining room and taking our places, Sharon and I were each presented a gorgeous salad of fresh cuke, tomato, crunchy puffed rice thingies and a purple flower we took to be nasturtium (which the French call pensee, we think; after a few days in France or Quebec, I’m good to comprehend about every fourth word).
-All of this was served on a bed of salty caviar that had been whipped into a mayonnaise-type consistency.
-Fabulous.
-Combined with the apps, two courses would have left us perfectly satisfied.
-We could have gone home right then.
+Second Course: After moving into the dining room and taking our places, Sharon and I were each presented a gorgeous salad.
+We identified fresh cuke, tomato, crunchy puffed rice thingies and a purple flower we took to be nasturtium, which the French call pensee.
+We think.
+After a few days in France or Quebec, I’m good to comprehend about every fourth word.

 Read More